kevenv/kevenv.github.io/templates/blog/cuda_hello.md

 ## First kernel
 Now that we know that the CUDA toolkit is installed and working, let's write our first CUDA program.

-Create a new file `hello.cu` with the following code:
+Create a new file named `hello.cu` with the following code:
 ```CUDA
 #include <stdio.h> // printf